Basics

 Many restaurants can also accommodate those with food allergies, just be sure to ask before ordering.
 Use the phrases sin gluten (without gluten) and sin trigo (without wheat) if you're gluten-free and the phrase: "soy alergico/a a las nueces" if you're allergic to nuts.

-Is the water drinkable in Spain?
+Is the water safe to drink in Spain?

 Yes, Spain's tap water is safe to drink.
 Still, you'll notice that many Spaniards prefer bottled drinking water.
 This is a very common cultural norm throughout Europe, usually due to taste preference.
-But some countries and cities have done an excellent job keeping tap water tasting delicious, including Madrid, known to be the best water in Spain.
+But some countries and cities have done an excellent job of keeping tap water tasting delicious, including Madrid, known to be the best water in Spain.
 Of all the major cities in Spain, you might see people drinking tap water more in the capital.

 This cultural norm is also why you'll notice a lack of tap water in restaurants.
 If you order water at a restaurant, your server will assume you mean bottled water.
 If you want tap water, feel free to ask for it.
 Locals know it as "agua del grifo," usually served in a pitcher.